 Through transparent communication of these key figures, the added value of the software quickly becomes tangible for everyone and can be reflected in very tangible cost reductions in the next annual meeting between logistics and freight forwarder.

-Due to the enormous time pressure of carriers, a collaborative time slot management system must have an intuitive user interface.
+Due to the enormous time pressure of freight forwarders, a collaborative Time slot management system must have an intuitive user interface.
 One way to achieve this is to make the software feel like the one on your own smartphone.

 At the same time, the number of clicks and process steps must be kept as low as possible.
-If you have to start the process over again for every single load carrier or don't have efficient coordination processes in the software for deadline changes, these will only slow down the forwarder.
+If you have to start the process again for each individual load carrier or do not have efficient coordination processes in the software for deadline changes, these will only slow down the forwarder.

 Even the creation of an account is often still mandatory with traditional time slot software, but offers no added value.
 Personalized links, for example, can already transmit this information, the dispatcher just has to click it.